Pikes Peak Jeep Tour

 the summit.

 The smell of the fresh air of large forests.
-The changing pine trees as we ascend the mountain.
+The differing pine trees as we ascend the mountain.
 The stunning views above treeline.
 Walking

 around the summit and being able to see for miles in all directions with nothing obstructing your view.
 This is an amazing tour.